charlyoleg/dummy_calcul/docs/notes_on_dummy_calcul.rst

 Two options are possible:

 - Use the pre-bundle script from *unpkg.com*
-- install locally with npm and create the bundle with *webpack*
+- install locally with npm and create the bundle with *rollup*

 Three popular bundle tools: